 where for each $i\in \Ag$ and $X\in \P S$,

 Notice that the domain of $P_i^+$ consists of all the subsets of the equivalence classes of $\sim_i$.

-\end{definition} In this setting, the ``quotient after product'' construction behaves exactly in the desired way, in the sense that one can check {\em a posteriori} that the following holds:\footnote{Caveat: we are abusing notation here.
-Proposition \ref{prop:compatibility with duality} should be formulated using Definition \ref{def: es over L induce es over A} and Fact \ref{fact: es over L induce es over A}.} \begin{proposition} For every PES-model $\mb{M}$ and any event structure $\mathcal{E}$ over $\mathcal{L}$, the algebraic structures $(\mb{M}^+)^{\mathcal{E}}$ and $(\mb{M}^{\mathcal{E}})^+$ can be identified. \end{proposition}
+\end{definition} In this setting, the ``quotient after product'' construction behaves exactly in the desired way, in the sense that one can check {\em a posteriori} that the following holds: \begin{proposition} For every PES-model $\mb{M}$ and any event structure $\mathcal{E}$ over $\mathcal{L}$, the algebraic structures $(\mb{M}^+)^{\mathcal{E}}$ and $(\mb{M}^{\mathcal{E}})^+$ can be identified. \end{proposition}